 The Redmi A1 and the Redmi A1+ are two new entry-level devices from Xiaomi.
 These phones are designed to give them some foothold back in the lower-end market.

-Xiaomi has of late, paid lip service to the lower end markets and has choosen to focus on the midrange segment.
+Xiaomi has of late, paid lip service to the lower-end markets and has chosen to focus on the midrange segment.
 This should be a welcome development for their fans who cannot afford pricey midrange phones.

 So, seeing the Redmi A1, I was like cool.
 We’re back to seeing these weird phones again.

 As always, the first thing I did was go straight to the spec sheet.
 The spec sheet never disappoints.

 - Storage: eMMC 5.1 + microSD card

 - Display: 6.52″ 720p (HD) IPS-LCD screen, 269ppi, 400nit

 - Connectivity: 3G, 4G LTE, Dual SIM, Bluetooth 5.0, Wifi 5, USB 2.0, 3.5mm audio jack